 Construction bonds protect employees, suppliers, sub-contractors or clients against a contractor's failure to abide by an agreement.

 Can you get a Contractors License with a Felony in California?

 Having a criminal record in no way stops you from getting the garage door license.
 I have personally helped guys with all types of criminal records obtain multiple licenses.

 Remember, their responsibility is to protect the public.
-In my experience, they primarily concerned with criminal charges associated with: Fraud, Embezzlement or Forgery.
+In my experience, they are primarily concerned with criminal charges associated with Fraud, Embezzlement, or Forgery.

 Contractor licenses are broken down into four categories:

 2) B-General Building